 No matter what sort of freelancer you need, you can connect with talent from all over the world on this job posting site.

 Hubstaff Talent features job boards for development, marketing, sales, design, writing, IT, administrative work and business consulting.
-You can browse freelancers available-for-hire in each skill category and see their hourly rate.
+You can browse freelancers available for hire in each skill category and see their hourly rates.

 Fiverr lets you work with freelancers on an hourly basis or per project.

-You can browse the freelancers available for hire and learn in detail about their provided services before you purchase.
+You can browse the freelancers available and learn in detail about their provided services before you hire.

 You can post your freelance job position on Fiverr and wait for applicants to respond, or you can start working with a freelancer who has posted their service.

-Upwork is a great site to hire freelancers and set up contracts with them.
+Upwork is one of the great recruitment websites to hire freelancers and set up contracts with them.
 You can find freelancers from all over the world in virtually any industry.

-When you post a job, you can apply parameters that let you see only the applicants that match your job requirements based on their experience, location or other criteria.
+When you post a job, you can apply parameters that let you see only the applicants who match your job requirements based on their experience, location or other criteria.

 There’s a rating system on the website, where freelancers receive ratings based on employer feedback and the number of long-term repeat contracts.
-This allows you to get an understanding of your applicant before you hire them.
+This helps you get a more complete picture of your applicant’s work before you hire them.

 Subscription-Based Job Posting Sites With Free Trials

-Glassdoor has a longstanding reputation among job seekers—and it has the potential to put your job listing in front of millions of them before your free trial is up.
+Glassdoor is one of the top recruiting websites with a longstanding reputation among job seekers — and it can potentially put your job listing in front of millions of them before your free trial ends.

 ZipRecruiter makes it easy to create a job listing, providing you with customizable job description templates.